-58.232G Philosophical Problems in Educational Research
+58.232G Philosophical Problems in Educational Research S1 or S2 L2

 What is research in education?
 Definition and assessment.
 Theory evaluation.
 Taxonomy and 'the facts'.
 Problems in educational research concerning such topics as intelligence, concepts, social class, cultural deprivation, prejudice, motivation, socialization, creativity, the curriculum.